ypid/seafile-wiki/Seafile-CLI-client.md

 gdebi seafile_1.5.3_amd64.deb #install it with the required dependencies
 ```

-1. initialise & daemonize the client
+1. Initialise & daemonize the client
 ```sh
 # choose a folder where to store the seafile client settings e.g ~/.seafile-client
 mkdir ~/.seafile-client            #create the settings folder